redkubes/workshops/README.md

 ## About the workshop

-The workshop walks you through the all the steps required to install and use Otomi on Kubernetes (AKS in this case).
+The workshop aims to demonstrate different use cases of Otomi though hands-on labs.

 ## For who is the workshop?